Cablegate: New Zealand Country Clearance for Department Of

 SUBJECT: NEW ZEALAND COUNTRY CLEARANCE FOR DEPARTMENT OF

-1. Embassy welcomes and grants country clearance to DOI
+1. Embassy welcomes and grants country clearance to NOAA

 2. Embassy understands that no further assistance is

-3. Embassy point of contact is Political Officer Dorothy
+3. Embassy point of contact is Economic officer Joy

 Contact details are as follows: